JoseRoca/AfxNova/docs/RichEdit /CTextRow Class.md

 Gets whether this row is allowed to be broken across pages.

 ```
-FUNCTION CTextRow.GetKeepTogether () AS LONG
+FUNCTION GetKeepTogether () AS LONG
 ```

 #### Return value